 The obesity rate across the world has been sky rocketing in the past few decades.
 This is thanks to a prevalence of unhealthy lifestyles and bad dietary decisions.
 Fortunately, this dangerous disease can be controlled.
 All you need to do is incorporate exercise into your routine.
 This has never been easier thanks to a variety of high-tech exercise machines available in the market.
-Recumbent bikes are a great example of these high-tech machines.
-Today, we are going to talk about the best recumbent bike for obese in 2019.
+Recumbent exercise bikes are a great example of these high-tech machines.
+Today, we are going to talk about the best recumbent bike for obese in 2020.
 We’re going to review a few great products and then talk about how these bikes can help with obesity.

-A well-made recumbent bike that is designed with ergonomics kept in mind.
+A well-made recumbent exercise bike that is designed with ergonomics kept in mind.
 The exercise bike features a cushioned seat with back support.
 The height and distance of the seat can be adjusted.
 This bike's most notable feature is its console.
 The console is designed to be incredibly easy to use.
-It has an LCD display that lets you keep track of your workouts.
+It has an LCD display that lets you keep track of your workout programs.
 You can also choose from 20 different pre-programmed workouts that come with the machine.
 The exercise bike offers 16 levels of resistance and has a frictionless braking system to minimize noise.

 This bike comes equipped with a variety of sensors as well.
 Including heart rate sensors built into the bike's handlebars.
 You can also keep your entertained on this bike thanks to its built-in media bay.
 You get MP3 speakers, a headphone jack, and a magazine rack as well.